aprai172/ayushrai-bhau/README.md

 - Experimenting with new technologies and best practices in software development.

 ## 🌱 What I'm Learning
-- Deepening my knowledge of DevOps and cloud architecture.
+- Deepening my knowledge of Genrative AI and Automations tool.
 - Exploring advanced topics in machine learning and AI.

 ## 📫 How to Reach Me